zoqaeski/systemd-user-units/README.md

 This can be installed as `default.target` so you can start from console straight into a terminal multiplexer.

+You could also create a target similar to `xinitrc.target` for services that do not depend on X (maybe call it `initrc.target`?), and add a line to your login scripts that are run when you log in to console such as `systemd --user -unit=initrc.target &`, though you would need to make sure this command is not executed when you log into X. I haven’t tested this, but it shouldn’t be difficult; I start systemd from my `~/.xinitrc` so it will never be started on console.
+All my non-X services are wanted by `default.target`, so they will always be started when `systemd --user` is run without a specified target unit.

 If you wish to try starting your window manager from systemd, you can write a unit based on this one: